tianyilim/ic-fyp/README.md

 # Distributed Multi-Robot Trajectory Planning in a Factory Environment
 Final Year Project for BEng Electronic and Information Engineering at Imperial College London.
-The thesis paper is [here].
+The thesis paper is [here](doc/final_report.pdf).

 ## Folder Structure
 - `src`